Advice on Language Learning & Teaching

 I already mentioned that journal writing and reading help with improving your ability to use grammar correctly, but you can also change the way you think about grammar to make it more interesting and enjoyable to learn (positive thinking!).
 Tell yourself "Grammar is fun!", and eventually you'll start to believe it.
 It took me a while, but I have come to look at grammar (in any language) as interesting, fun, and as a means to being more creative.

 If you're looking for more interesting ways to use English grammar, my favorite book about grammar is "Rhetorical Grammar" by Martha J. Kolln and Loretta Gray.
+I also really love "The Only Grammar Book You'll Ever Need" by Susan Thurman, she has a very humorous way of teaching grammar.

 Watch, Listen & Imitate